asaril/esp32_clock/Readme.md

 wifi_password: "keyhere"
 ```

+Adapt the config flags `reverse`, `common_cathode`, and `segment_first` in the component configuration in the main YAML
+for your display type.

 Build and upload the config with esphome CLI, or the dashboard.
 See [the ESPHome CLI Getting Started Guide](https://esphome.io/guides/getting_started_command_line.html)
 how to do that.